Things to Know About Power Over Ethernet Switch

 Conclusion

-Managed switch, especially managed PoE switches, offer great expandability for growing business networks.
+Managed switches, especially managed PoE switches, offer great expandability for growing business networks.
 With business network growth on the horizon, having a clear evaluation of the network requirements is important.
-If you want to have some input and control over the behavior of traffic on their LAN, or if you plan to deploy advanced services such as wireless LANs or IP telephony, managed switches are a good choice to realize them.
-More information about managed switches, please contact us via sale@fs.com.
+If you want to have some input and control over the behaviour of traffic on their LAN, or if you plan to deploy advanced services such as wireless LANs or IP telephony, managed switches are a good choice to realise them.
+For more information about managed switches, please contact us via sale@fs.com.

 Fundamentals of Power over Ethernet (PoE)

 With the introduction of new Ethernet-enabled devices expanding geometrically, the need to power these devices from standard AC power outlets has become a limiting factor.
-IP telephones, wireless access points, IP cameras and device servers are examples of devices limited by the need to have an AC power outlet nearby to plug in a DC power adapter.
-At best, power supply installation and wiring adds labor and results in the mess of extra wiring; worst case, the lack of nearby AC power means devices cannot be installed where they are needed.
+IP phones, wireless access points, IP cameras and device servers are examples of devices limited by the need to have an AC power outlet nearby to plug in a DC power adaptor.
+At best, power supply installation and wiring add labour and result in the mess of extra wiring; worst case, the lack of nearby AC power means devices cannot be installed where they are needed.

-In response to this need, IEEE developed IEEE802.3af to standardize a system of supplying low voltage power to networked devices via the communications line.
+In response to this need, IEEE developed IEEE802.3af to standardise a system of supplying low-voltage power to networked devices via the communications line.
 It is more commonly referred to as Power over Ethernet (POE).
-This article focus on introducing some fundamental elements about PoE.
+This article focuses on introducing some fundamental elements of PoE.

 Basic Concepts of PoE

-Typical PDs include IP cameras, wireless access points, and the PSE would normally be a PoE switch or a midspan power injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
+Typical PDs include IP cameras and wireless access points, and the PSE would normally be a PoE switch or a midspan power injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
 These two configurations are shown in the following picture.

 PoE